-You guessed it: Even though this is their second year receiving them, many employees are still confused.
-You’re going to get some questions.
-With all the buzz about a possible ACA repeal, employees may be even more confused than they were last year.
+With the individual mandate disappearing this year as a result of the Tax Cuts and Jobs Act, employees may be more confused than ever.
 If you’re the one in charge of providing the answers, remember the best offense is a great defense.
 You’ll want to answer the most common questions before they’re even asked.

 We’ve put together a list of some basic things employees will want to know about the 1095s they receive, along with sample answers.
 Tweak these Q&As as needed for your organization.
 Once you’ve assembled them, push them out to employees using every channel you can (mail, e-mail, employee meetings, company website, social media, posters).
 Tell employees how to get more detailed information if they need it.